orao-network/fuel-vrf/README.md

-# ORAO VRF for FUEL blockchain
+# ORAO VRF SDK for Fuel blockchain

 ## Building
 Make sure to have a working rust development environment.